 Shkoder

-Shkoder or Shkodra is one of the oldest cities in present Albania, among numerous Balkan settlements of rich heritage and history.
+Shkoder or Shkodra in present Albania is one of the oldest cities among numerous Balkan settlements of rich heritage and history.
 Town of Shkoder features numerous traces of several millennia of human life.

-By the 7th century BC, the Illyrians (possible ancestors of the Albanian or the Serbian nation), with constant presence of indigenous population of the historical Serbian states.
-In 181 BC Shkodra, known as Scodrinon, becomes the capital of the Illyrian Empire.
+By the 7th century BC, the Illyrians (possible ancestors of the Albanian or the Serbian nation) populated this area with constant presence of indigenous population of the historical Serbian states.
+In 181 BC Shkodra known as Scodrinon, becomes the capital of the Illyrian Empire.
 In 168 BC the Romans conquered the areas populated by the indigenous tribal population when they had established the “Scutari” protectorate of Illyricum where converged the trade routes from the Danube River and the Aegean Sea.
 During the reign of the Roman Emperor Diocletian, Shkodra became seat of the Prevalitane province (Praevalis), while after Roman division into the East and West Roman Empire (395) it had come under the Byzantine rule, and the part of the Durres thema (thema Dyrrachion).
 After division of the Roman Empire in 395 the territory of today’s Albania fall into the Eastern (Byzantine) Empire, when the present day Shkodra became important city of the Byzantine Empire.

-Town of Skhoder was from 490 til 1171 the Serbian historical capital with some forty kings and rulers on whose administration testify remains of the Serbian Orthodox Church of Saint Stephan.
+Town of Skhoder was from 490 til 1171 the Serbian historical capital ruled by some forty kings and rulers on whose administration testify remains of the Serbian Orthodox Church of Saint Stephan.
 In the first half of the 10th century this area was under the Bulgarian Kingdom.
 The ruler Caslav Klonimir of the Vojislavljevic Dynasty liberated the Serb territories from the Byzantine and Bulgarian rule.
 Town of Shkoder became the capital of the Doclea state during the reign of the Holy Jovan Vladimir in the second half of the 10th century.
 Jovan Vladimir successfully protected the town from attacks of the Arbanian tribes.
 The king Constantine Bodin of Doclea and Dalmatia received the crusaders in Shkoder in 1101.
-After a period of dynastic clashes, the town of Shkoder became part of the Zeta state, under the rule of the Grand zhupan of Raska.
-The present town of Shkoder was the seat of the Serbian dynasties of Vojislavljević, Nemanjić, Balšić, Lazarević, Branković, and Crnojević and Serbian Medieval Zeta and Raska princes and kings : Mihailo, Bodin, Vladimir, Dobroslav, Gradina and Draginja, and the Medieval states ruled by the Prince Jovan Vladimir, king Milutin and tzar Dušan.
+After a period of dynastic clashes, the town of Shkoder became part of the state of Zeta, under the rule of the Grand zhupan of Raska.
+The present town of Shkoder was the seat of the Serbian dynasties of Vojislavljević, Nemanjić, Balšić, Lazarević, Branković, and Crnojević and Serbian Medieval Zeta and Raska princes and kings: Mihailo, Bodin, Vladimir, Dobroslav, Gradina and Draginja, and the Medieval states ruled by the Prince Jovan Vladimir, king Milutin and tzar Dušan.
 The Serbs named their largest fortification Rozafa after the town of Risafe in Asia Minor /on the border with the Sassanian Empire in Persia, now a city in ruins in central Syria/.
 It was there in Risafa fortress where the holy Orthodox warrior Saint Sergius was brutally killed at the beginning of the 4th century from where spread the cult of this martyr throughout the Roman Empire.
 In the centuries that followed, this territory was invaded by the Huns, the Visigoths and the Ostrogoths, while the Byzantine Empire re-conquers the region few times.

 In 1043 the town of Shkoder was seat of the Serbian ruling lords of Zeta /today, Montenegro/, with developed economy and trade of the town that turned it into the center of the medieval Serbian state of Zeta and in 1067 became the Bishopric see.
-The town was captured by the Byzantines in 1118 but it was regained by the Serbian King Stephan Nemanja in 1185 ever since it was the seat of the Serbian kings and lords for the next 300 years.
+The town was captured by the Byzantines in 1118 but it was regained by the Serbian King Stephan Nemanya in 1185, ever since it was the seat of the Serbian kings and lords for the next 300 years.
 Since 1355 the town was ruled by the Balsic Family who were the Serbian feudal lords of the northern Albania and parts of Montenegro.
 Threatened by the Ottoman invasions in 1393 when the lord of Zeta Djuradj Stratimirovic was captured in 1392, the Balshic rulers sold the town of Shkoder to the Venetians in 1396 who renamed the town Scutari and reinforced the castle.
 The local Serb uprising in 1403 expelled the Venetians out from the town.

-According to the records of the Academy of Sciences of AlbaniaAkademia e Shkencave e Shqipërisë, in 1485 Serbs were 90% of the population in the northern part of Albania – the Shkoder county.
 In 1905 there were 250000 Serbs residing in Shkoder and the surroundings, while during the First World War several hundreds of Serbs have been expelled from Shkoder area to either Serbia or Montenegro after suffering from expulsion measures.
 After great repressions in 1934 happened the second migration of Serbs from Albania.
 In that period started the albanization of Serbs, and their forced assimilation.
 Nearly all Orthodox churches were destroyed, and those which remained – were turned into mosques.
 After demolition of churches, Serbs were forbidden to use their names and family names, so all their names and family names were Albanized.
 The family names ending with -ić were forbidden.
 The Serbian alphabet was forbidden, as well as the Orthodox religion, that greatly influenced the national identity.
 Until 1934 there were more than 20 schools in the Serbian language in Shkoder and the area.
 After 1934 the schooling in Serbian was forbidden and all the Serb educational institutions were suspended.
 The huge pressure on the remained Serbs increased during the rule of Enver Hoxha.
 Since 1990 the entire state aparatus performed the terrible reprisals and genocidal policy, so Albania existed nearly without the Serb minority.
 Those Serbs who have not been albanized were forced to add to their names utterly humiliating adds that translated into Albanian mean “slime”, “mud”, “wood”, “dirtiness” ….While the communist leaders of Yugoslavia attributed all rights to the Shqiptars, the communists of Albania abolished the Serb minority.
 For nearly 8 decades the Serbs did not have any educational institution, and have lived without right for religion, have died unbaptized, and have been buried without the Orthodox customs.
 In spite of such terror experienced for more than 100 years, numerous Serbs have preserved their national consciousness and consider themselves Serbs regardless of not understanding the Serbian language, or the fact that they have adopted islam or the Roman-catholic religion.
 Today the Serbs in Albania have right to regain either their name or the family name, but not both, as per very expensive and purposely difficult procedure.
 The seriousness of the assimilation can be best seen in analysis of the religious structure of the remaining national minority.
 The president of the Association of the Serbian-Montenegrin national minority is Orthodox Pavle Jakoj Brajović, his assistant is Catholic Gezim Gjokaj and the Vice-president is Muslim Gani Musmeraj.
 They are all Serbs by nationality.
 After 73 years, on 28 February 2008 there was festively celebrated the start of the schooling in the Serbian language in Shkoder.

 There are two mountains around the town of Shkoder – the Brdanjola and Tarabos.
 On the Brdanjola hill in 1445 18000 Serbian solders were killed in fights with the Ottomans, while 14000 Montenegrin and Serbian solders were killed on the Tarabos hill during the First and Second Balkan wars.
 Ottoman rule over the Shkoder area lasted more than 500 years.
 As Ottoman power wanes, Albanian feudal rulers called beys arise and flourish.
 Their holdings are merged into two semi-autonomous Ottoman units called pashalik.
 Shkodra was the center of the Bushatllinje Pashalik, whose leader Mahmut Pasha establishes an independent Albanian principality, only to be suppressed by the Ottoman Empire.
 In the middle of the 18th century intellectuals begun promoting teaching in Albanian /which was prohibited during the Ottoman reign/.
 After Russia defeated the Ottoman Empire, the provisional government was proclaimed in 1881 but was soon crushed by the Ottomans.

-During the Balkan Wars and World War I, fortified town of Shkodra was liberated by Montenegrin and Serbian armies from the Ottoman rule, with great loses during heavy and long fights.
-The Serbian army terminated its operations for Shkoder on 29 March, but King Nikola continued fights, willing to keep Montenegrin and personal and military dominance.
-Town of Skhoder surrendered to Montenegrin on the 10 April, but they were unable to retain it.
-Great powers intermediated on negotiations in Cetinje, so King Nikola was, after a week of talks, compelled to give over the town of Shkoder to them, and so Great powers soldiers enthralled the town on 18 April.
+The Serbian army terminated its operations for Shkoder on the 29 March 1913, but King Nikola Petrovic continued fights, willing to keep his personal and military dominance of Montenegro.
+Town of Skhoder surrendered to Montenegrins on the 10 April, but they were unable to retain it.
+Great powers intermediated on negotiations in Cetinje, so King Nikola was compelled after a week of talks to give over the town of Shkoder to them, and so Great powers soldiers enthralled the town on the 18th of April.
 The Turkish Army was under command of Essad pasha Toptani – honest friend and proven admirer of the Serbs who immeasurably helped the Serb Army in Golghota across Albania at the end of 1915 and beginning of 1916.
 Essad pasha handed his saber to the Serb general Petar Bojovic in the event of surrender of Shkoder to the Serbian and Montenegrin armies.
 Then the Serb general Bojovic return the saber to the pasha and enabled his army to leave Shkoder along with ammunition and quite part of the military provisions.

 Convinced in the idea ‘Balkans to the Balkan people’ Essad pasha and Nikola Pashic signed on the 17th September 1914 the secret Nis Declaration on establishment of common military and political institutions of Serbia and Albania, the military union as well as on construction of the Adriatic railway from Serbia to Durres.
 Fierce resistance of Esad pasha’s political opponents and insurrection of the muslim population of Central Albania resulted in the claim for war declaration against Serbia.
 At the beginning of1915 Serbia sent some 20.000 soldiers to the hotbeds of rebellion in the areas of Elbasan and Tirana with the aim to help surrounded Essad pasha to remain in power and distinguish the revolt.
 The Serbian and Montenegrin armies were compelled to leave Shkoder in May 1913, in accordance with the London Conference of Ambassadors, which allotted Shkodra to the new country of Albania.